 False.
 In fact, with Singlife's travel insurance, travelers aged 30 and below actually form the largest group of our travel insurance customers compared to any other age bands.

-Myth #3: Female drivers are worse drivers and get into accidents more frequently than male drivers.
+Myth #3: Women are worse drivers than men and get into accidents more frequently.